1996 Australian federal election: Analysis

 Overall the coalition won 29 seats from Labor while the ALP won 4 seats from the Liberals.
 These 4 seats were Canberra and Namadgi in the ACT and Isaacs and Bruce in Victoria.
 The ACT seats, which had been won by the Liberals in a by-election, fell to Labor due to a strong return to the ALP in a traditional Labor town by public servants fearing conservative cuts.
 The division of Brendan Smyth's seat of Canberra into the two new (of the three) ACT seats limited his campaign to the southernmost Tuggeranong seat of Namadgi where the ACT Labor right wing stood former MLA Annette Ellis who ran a tight grassroots campaign.
 Isaacs and Bruce fell to Labor due to demographic changes due to a redistribution of electoral boundaries.

 Labor lost five percent of its two-party vote from 1993, and tallied its lowest primary vote since 1934 (an additional eight percent coming from preferences).
-The swing against Labor would not normally have been enough in and of itself enough to cause a change of government.
+The swing against Labor would not normally have been enough in and of itself to cause a change of government.
 However, Labor lost 13 of its 33 seats in New South Wales, and all but two of its 13 seats in Queensland.
 The 29-seat swing was the second-largest defeat, in terms of seats lost, by a sitting government in Australia.
-Three members of Keating's government—including Attorney-General Michael Lavarch —lost their seats.
-Keating resigned as Labor leader on the night of the election, and was succeeded by former Deputy Prime Minister and Finance Minister Kim Beazley.
+Three members of Keating's government – including Attorney-General Michael Lavarch – lost their seats.
+Keating resigned as Labor leader on the night of the election, and was succeeded by former deputy prime minister and Finance Minister Kim Beazley.

 Due in part to this large swing, Howard entered office with a 45-seat majority, the second-largest in Australian history (behind only the 55-seat majority won by Malcolm Fraser in 1975).
 The Liberals actually won a majority in their own right at this election with 75 seats, the most the party had ever won.
 Although Howard had no need for the support of the Nationals, the Coalition was retained.
 As of 2025, this was the last time the Liberals have won a majority in their own right at a federal election.

 Exit polling showed the Coalition winning 47 percent of the blue-collar vote, compared with Labor's 39 percent; there was a 16-point drop in Labor's vote among members of trade unions.
 The Coalition won 48 percent of the Catholic vote and Labor 37 percent, a reversal of the usual figures.